Marie Goetze

-Photograph from the Musical Courier indentifying Marie Ritter-Götze while she was a singer at the Metropolitan Opera.
+Photograph from the Musical Courier identifying Marie Ritter-Götze while she was a singer at the Metropolitan Opera.

 Marie Goetze, sometimes given as Marie Götz or Marie Götze and also known by her married name Marie Ritter-Goetze (also styled Marie Ritter-Götze), (2 November 1865 – 18 December 1922) was a German contralto.
 A native of Berlin, she was trained by Jenny Meyer at the Stern Conservatory and privately with Désirée Artôt.
 She was a longtime principal artist at the Berlin Hofoper 1884-1886 and again from 1892 until her retirement from the stage in 1920.
 She also was a resident artist at the Hamburg State Opera (1886-1890) and in New York City at the Metropolitan Opera (1890-1891).
 She performed as a guest artist at many important theatres; among them the Royal Opera House in London, the Cologne Opera, Oper Frankfurt, and the Bavarian State Opera.
 She was a lauded interpreter of the role of Fides in Giacomo Meyerbeer's Le Prophète.